zentrocdot/LazyImageUpscaler/README.md

 <pre>http://127.0.0.1:7860</pre>

-<p align="justify">If everything was okay so far, the web UI starts in the browser windwow.<p align="justify">
+<p align="justify">If everything was okay so far, the web UI starts in the browser windwow.</p>

 ## Control of the Web User Interface